kyh/build-your-own-javascript-x/README.md

 # Rebuilding JavaScript frameworks from scratch

-> Featuring the popular libraries - Alpine, AngularJS, React, Redux, Styled Components, Vue
+> "What I cannot create, I do not understand" — Richard Feynman

-This repo will try to reproduce a minimal working version of each framework and then using it to build a [reactive counter example](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/).
+This repo will try to reproduce a minimal working version of popular JavaScript frameworks and use it to build a [reactive counter example](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/).
+Featuring Alpine, AngularJS, React, Redux, Styled Components, and Vue.

 ### Frameworks